biosails/pheniqs/docs/2.0/manual.md

     "input phred offset": 33
 }
 ```
-> Setting the `input phred offset` and `output phred offset` to 33 which is the default.
+> Both the `input phred offset` and `output phred offset` default to 33, known as the Sanger format.
 {: .example}

 # Leading Segment
 Pheniqs constructs new segments for the output read and must generate corresponding identifiers and replicate metadata from the input to the output segments.
 Since segments can potentially disagree on metadata, one input segment is elected as the leader and used as a template when constructing the output segments.
 The leading segment property is a reference to an [input segment index](glossary.html#input_segment) and defaults to **0** if omitted.

 >```json